 - Veldhorst MA, et al. British Journal of Nutrition, 2010.

 Answer: It is a myth that it is best to eat many, small meals instead of several bigger meals.
 The studies show that it doesn't have any effect on health or body weight.

 - Bellisle F, et al. British Journal of Nutrition, 1997.

 - Cameron JD, et al. British Journal of Nutrition, 2010.

 Answer: Even though fat has more calories per gram than carbs and protein, it is not any more fattening.
 Eating foods that are naturally high in fat tends to reduce the appetite.

 The studies consistently show that diets that are high in fat (but low in carbs) lead to much more weight loss than diets that are low in fat.

-- Brehm BJ, et al. A randomized trial comparing a very low carbohydrate diet and a calorie-restricted low fat diet on body weight and cardiovascular risk factors in healthy women.
-The Journal of Clinical Endocrinology & Metabolism, 2003.
+- Brehm BJ, et al. The Journal of Clinical Endocrinology & Metabolism, 2003.

 - Yancy WS, et al. Annals of Internal Medicine, 2004.

 - Westman EC, et al. Nutrition & Metabolism, 2008.